hisr2024/BhriguWelt/backend/README.md

 The repository root ships with a `render.yaml` blueprint that provisions the backend as a Python Web Service.
-There is no default hosted instance; you must deploy it yourself using the steps below:
+There is no default hosted instance; you must deploy it yourself using the steps below.
+The build/start commands mirror local development so PYTHONPATH is set and `pip` is guaranteed to exist:

 ```yaml
 services: